pryv/lib-cocoa/Readme.md

     }];

 Some words about caching.
-If caching is enabled for library when you request channels, folders or events from server thay will be cached automatically.
-If you want to create event and you get successful response that event will be cached automatically for you.
+If caching is enabled for library, channels, folders or events requested from server will be cached automatically.
+If you want to create an event and you get successful response, that event will be cached automatically for you.
 Same rules apply for other types.
-If you are offline library still works.
+If you are offline, the library still works.
 All channels, folders or events will be cached on disk with tempId and will be put in unsync list.
-When internet comes that unsync list will be synched with server and all events, folders or channels will be cached automatically.
-Developer doesn't need to care about caching, all process about it is done in backrgound.
-Developer should use public API methods as usual.
+When internet turns on, the unsync list will be synched with server and all events, folders or channels will be cached automatically.
+Developers don't need to care about caching, all process about it is done in background.
+Developers should use public API methods as usual.
 From my pov I'll rather take out `gotCachedFolders` `gotCachedEvents` and `gotCachedChannels` callbacks because I think it's unnecessary.
 Everything can be in one callback… Perki, what do you think about it?

-Also, there are some testing classes that are testing wheter or not objective c public API works with web service.
-To perform tests start iOS example in simulator first.
-After this step stop the simulator and chooselibPryvApiKit.a scheme.
-Go on Product->Test in xCode.
+Also, there are some testing classes that are testing whether or not Objective-C public API works with web service.
+To perform those tests start iOS example in simulator first.
+After this step, stop the simulator and choose libPryvApiKit.a scheme.
+Go to Product->Test in xCode.

 ## License